SAP/luigi/docs/navigation-parameters-reference.md

 ### showLabel
 - **type**: boolean
-- **description**: Forces the label to be visible in the top navigation whenever an icon is set.
+- **description**: Forces the label to be visible in the top navigation even if an icon is set.

 ### altText
 - **type**: string